 You also gain the following effects:

-Expend a point of Battery and spend an Action.
-Select a target within 50 feet.
-This Effect cannot be used unless you are in strong weather.
-Roll Intellect + Survival Difficulty 6.
+Exert your Mind and spend an Action.
+Select a target within 300 feet.
+This Effect cannot be used unless the target is a magical being.
+You must use up a bullet in order to activate this Effect.
+Roll Intellect + Firearms Difficulty 6.
 The target may contest by rolling to Dodge or Defend as a Reaction, Difficulty 6.

 You may use this Effect to Defend against any melee, projectile, or firearm Attacks within range or Clash against any Attack targeted at you.
 Using it to Defend deals no Damage but does not cost Exertion.